Toggle: English / Spanish

 For a mild to moderate reaction:

-Calm and reassure the person having the reaction, as anxiety can make symptoms worse.
+Calm and reassure the person having the reaction.
+Anxiety can make symptoms worse.

 If the person develops an itchy rash, apply cool compresses and an over-the-counter hydrocortisone cream.